Skip to content

 Except / accept – I would accept your excuse, except for the part about losing your watch.
 Except is about exceptions.

-Complement / compliment – Compliment with an i is nIce: ‘that’s a lovely hat’, or ‘with compliments’, and complimentary with an i giving praise, or being free of charge.
-Complement with an e means ‘goes togethEr with’, eg ‘the wine complements the beef nicely’.
+Complement / compliment – Compliment with an i is nIce: ‘that’s a lovely hat’, or ‘with compliments’, and complimentary with an i, giving praise, or being free of charge.
+Complement with an e means ‘goes togethEr’, eg ‘the wine complements the beef nicely’.
 So complementary medicine, means ‘goes together with regular medicine’ so it has an e.

 Your and you’re – if ‘you are’ fits in the sentence, then it’s ‘you’re’.
 ‘Your’ is possessive, so if it’s ‘the cat belonging to you’, then it’s ‘your cat’.
 If you think you are a cat, that’s different, truly you’re not!